Thires/InventoryView-1/README.md

 * Added text searching for matches and full paths of items
 * Added Shadow Servant inventory using Piercing Gaze
 * Added check for guild
+* Added rummaging of vault and/or family vault, vault, both need to be inside the vault.
+Family vault is stand alone, just be inside of it and it will just do it.
+Both are only top level grabs

 This plugin will record the items that each of your characters has in their inventory, vault (if you have a vault book), and home (if you have one) and make them searchable in a form.